pearcemc/ClusterUtils.jl/README.md

 # 3.06037
 ```

-We can bind something to a symbol on remote processes using `sow`.
+We can map the results of an evaluation to a symbol on remote processes using `sow`.
 This makes the sown object available for future operations.
 The default is that the symbol has global scope (keyword arg `mod=Main`).
 We can retrieve the thing bound to a symbol on remote processes using `reap`.